 Crush Your Own Grains

-Purchase yourself an inexpensive grain mill so you can crush your own grains.
+Purchase yourself an inexpensive grain mill, like the Cereal Killer, so you can crush your own grains.
 That investment will allow you to set a crush that matches your equipment, and easily gain another 10 points on your efficiency.

 Circulate Your Mash

 Now you don’t need to go off and buy a new pump so your mash is constantly being recirculated, but you do want to try and circulate things as much as you can.
 The easiest way to do this is to stir the shit out of your mash throughout the mash cycle.

 Once I mash in, I’ll stir the thing like my life depended on it.
 Give it a good 2 – 3 min stir to break up any dough balls.
 I give things another good stir at the 10 – 15 min. mark, and a final stir 10 – 15 min. before the mash is complete.
 This alone should give you at least another 5 efficiency points.